purkhusid/docs/docs/fsharp/get-started/get-started-vscode.md

 ### macOS

 On macOS, Ionide uses [Mono](http://www.mono-project.com).
-The easiest way to install Mono on macOS is via Homebrew.
-Simply type the following into your terminal:
+The easiest way to install Mono on macOS is via [Homebrew](https://brew.sh/).
+Once Homebrew has been installed you simply type the following into your terminal:

 ```
 brew install mono